flyingcircusio/doc/src/support/index.rst

 Support
 =======

 Our support is there to assist you with any issues you may experience running your application in the Flying Circus.

-Our policy gives an overview of how to get us and what to expect.

-The other documents are intended to assist you getting support.

 .. toctree::
    :glob:
    :titlesonly:
    :maxdepth: 1

-   policy
+   overview
    screen-multiuser